Scimitaria/Monkeys-Typing/README.md

 initActions is the starting number of actions.
 addRate is the number of iterations before new actions are added.
 addNum is the number of actions to add.
+numParents is the number of parents selected for the genetic algorithm. algToggle switches between the Genetic Algorithm and Monkeys Typing.
+True selects GA; false is MT.

 Default values:
 ```